Wine Lake Camp, Perrault Falls, Ontario

 Wine Lake Catch & Release Policy.
 Put 'em back alive!

-Trophy fish may be kept only if the angler chooses to have it mounted.
-However, we highly recommend releasing the fish and ordering a long-lasting graphite replica.
+WINE LAKE provides endless TROPHY FISHING POSSIBILITIES All anglers staying with Wine Lake Camp are required to practice Catch and Release fishing.
+This means that you can eat smaller fish during your stay, but you cannot keep any trophy-sized fish.
+Handle all fish with care, take their measurement and gently release the larger ones into the water for future generations to enjoy.
+We ask that you take lots of quick pictures, enjoy the fight of a real trophy, and perhaps have a longlasting replica made.
 Trophy fish have reached sexual maturity and are the main breeders which sustain our top quality fishery.
 Wine Lake has been carefully managed since 1995 for excellent fishing potential.
 While fishing in the Wine Lake Conservation District, you will be the beneficiary of this conservation policy where ALL breeding stock are released to replenish the lake

 All trophy fish at (or over) these weights must be carefully and immediately returned to the water after landing.